 A muskmelon is packed with different essential minerals and vitamins.
 For instance, muskmelon is a rich source of potassium, vitamins A and C, and folate.
 The fruit also contains antioxidants that play a significant role in disease prevention.
-Thus, these nutrients make muskmelon is a healthy choice.
+Thus, these nutrients make muskmelon a healthy choice.

 Muskmelons help regulate blood pressure

 Muskmelons help control blood pressure when consumed because it is a rich source of potassium.
 Usually, resistance to blood flow causes pressure build-up in the vessels.
-However, potassium in this fruit aids in vasodilation, causing blood vessels to relax and allowing smooth blood flow.
+However, the potassium in this fruit aids in vasodilation, causing blood vessels to relax and allowing smooth blood flow.
 The ability to regulate blood pressure makes muskmelon a healthy fruit choice for all people, including those with hypertension.

 Muskmelons aid in weight loss